Molly Hatchet: Classic era and commercial success (1971–1980)

 Molly Hatchet was founded by guitarist Dave Hlubek in 1971.
 The band originated and was based in Jacksonville, Florida, and shared influences and inspiration with what is perhaps the most well-known act in the Southern rock genre, Lynyrd Skynyrd.

 During the late 1960s, Hlubek (vocals, guitar), Sandy Heath (guitar), Skip Lake (drums), Tim Lindsey (bass) and Chris Caruso (keyboards) were in the Psychedelic music outfit Mind Garden.
 Hlubek and Lake formed a new band in 1971, along with bassist Tim Lindsey, lead singer/frontman Bobby Maddox and guitarist Steve Holland, who had replaced Caruso.
 Guitarist Donald Hall was also briefly a member in these early days, after Holland left temporarily in 1973.
-Lindsey left before Molly Hatchet's debut gigs, being replaced by Banner Thomas, but would rejoin the lineup decades later and is still a member to this day.
+Lindsey left before Molly Hatchet's debut gigs, eventually being replaced by Banner Thomas, but would rejoin the lineup decades later and is a member to this day.

 In an interview Dave Hlubek told the story of the band's name:

 "A friend of ours went to University of Florida in Gainesville.
 Bobby Maddox was his name.
 This was long before Danny Joe.
 Bobby Maddox was a real Mick Jagger type.
 We were looking for a name for the band.
 We were wanting to work.
 There were around twelve rock clubs in the Jacksonville area in the 70s.
 You could make a hell of a living.
 By the time you made your way through the twelfth, it was time to start all over again.
 We were changing the name of the band every two weeks.
 They would just get used to the name of the group and we would finish the twelfth club and start over as "The Imbeciles" or something.
 People would not know who we were.
 This was the same band that packed the place a few weeks before.
 Finally, we said, 'We need to come up with a name for the group.'
 We took a John Deere Tractor hat and everybody came up with three names apiece and put them in the hat.
 We did it like the lottery.
 We said that whatever name was pulled out of the hat, by God, was going to be the name of the band and that's it.
 Well, the eighteenth name, the only one left, was Molly Hatchet!
 We said, ‘What the hell is that'?
 Everyone was asking, ‘Who's the girl in the band'?
 The people of Jacksonville took it upon themselves to start making bumper stickers.
 We just kept the name.
 Molly was an axe murderess.
 Her name was Abigail something.
 The history books called her Hatchet Molly.
 She was some passion killer.